trentnixon/GLabs-IIG/README.md

 All Applications pull from the shells theme styles from baseline colors and fonts.
 You do however have control over elements in a specific application.
 In the Application folder Navigate to >scss/_Application_Variables.scss for a host of settings for the grid layout and tone.

-_Dialod.scss and _ImageGrid.scss also have a number of Media Query options to play around with as well.
+_Dialog.scss and _ImageGrid.scss also have a number of Media Query options to play around with as well.